Higher ranking with local search

 A local listing within Google will also be placed upfront and sometimes above all other search results.

-With the Local SEO extension, you can rank your different local business departments higher in Google and other search engines.
-So, your business will be found better by your local customers.
+With the Local extension, you can list your local business departments in Google and other search engines.

 An advanced SEO solution

-We present you an advanced and leading Local SEO solution, excelling other existing similar solutions, for a lower price.
+We present you an advanced and leading Local solution.

 This software package includes: